 This whole system was built up in order to make every number have square roots.
 What about cube roots, fourth roots, and so on?
 Does it get even more weird when you want to do those as well?
 No. The complex number system we've already discussed is sufficient to handle all of them.
 The nicest way of thinking about it is in terms of roots of polynomials.
 In the real number system, the polynomial $x^2 - 1$ has two roots, i.e., two values of x (plus and minus one) that we can plug in to the polynomial and get zero.
-Because it has these two real roots, we can rewrite the polynomial as (x - 1)(x + 1).
+Because it has these two real roots, we can rewrite the polynomial as (x-1)(x+1).
 However, the polynomial $x^2 + 1$ has no real roots.
 It's ugly that in the real number system, some second-order polynomials have two roots, and can be factored, while others can't.
 In the complex number system, they all can.
-For instance, $x^2 + 1$ has roots i and -i, and can be factored as (x - i)(x + i).
-In general, the fundamental theorem of algebra states that in the complex number system, any nth-order polynomial $x^4 + x^2$ can be factored as (x - i)(x + i)(x - 0)(x - 0), and we say that it has no roots, i, -i, 0, and 0, two of which happen to be the same.
+For instance, $x^2 + 1$ has roots i and -i, and can be factored as (x-i)(x+i).
+In general, the fundamental theorem of algebra states that in the complex number system, any nth-order polynomial can be factored completely into n linear factors, and we can also say that it has n complex roots, with the understanding that some of the roots may be the same.
+For instance, the fourth-order polynomial $x^4 + x^2$ can be factored as (x-i)(x+i)(x-0)(x-0), and we say that it has four roots, i, -i, 0, and 0, two of which happen to be the same.
 This is a sensible way to think about it, because in real life, numbers are always approximations anyway, and if we make tiny, random changes to the coefficients of this polynomial, it will have four distinct roots, of which two just happen to be very close to zero.

-$\diamond$ Find arg i, arg(-i), and arg 37, where arg z denotes the argument of the complex number z.
+\Diamond Find $\arg i, \arg (-i),$ and $\arg 37,$ where $\arg z$ denotes the argument of the complex number z.

-$\diamond$ Visualize the following multiplications in the complex plane using the interpretation of multiplication in terms of multiplying magnitudes and adding arguments: (i)(i) = -1, (i)(-i) = 1, (-i)(-i) = -1.
+\diamond Visualize the following multiplications in the complex plane using the interpretation of multiplication in terms of multiplying magnitudes and adding arguments: (i)(i) = -1, (i)(-i) = 1, (-i)(-i) = -1.

-$\diamond$ If we visualize z as a point in the complex plane, how should we visualize -z?
+- \diamond If we visualize z as a point in the complex plane, how should we visualize -z?
 What does this mean in terms of arguments?
-Give similar interpretations for $z^2$ and $\sqrt{z}$ .

-$\diamond$ Find four different complex numbers z such that $z^4=1.$

-◊ Compute the following.
+Give similar interpretations for z^2 and \sqrt{z} . - \Diamond Find four different complex numbers z such that $z^4 = 1$. - \Diamond Compute the following.
 Use the magnitude and argument, not the real and imaginary parts.